innovationinsoftware/policy-dev/labs/hcp-tf-modify/index.md

 #### 3. Enable VCS Integration in HCP Terraform

 - In the HCP Terraform UI, go to your workspace's **Settings** and select **Version Control**.
-- Click **Connect to version control**, select **Version Control Workflow** and choose your VCS provider (e.g., GitHub App)
+- Click **Connect to version control**, select **Version Control Workflow** and choose your VCS provider (e.g., GitHub.com)
 - Authorize HCP Terraform to access your repository and select the repository you created.
-- Confirm the connection and enable automatic speculative plans, which preview infrastructure changes for every pull request.
+- Confirm the connection and enable automatic speculative plans (checkbox below Pull Requests), which preview infrastructure changes for every pull request.

 ---